Did a tsunami really hit Florida? Yes, but not the kind you think

 Meteotsunamis only last about an hour because once the leading edge of the storm passes onto land, the action subsides.

-The meteotsunami was about 2.5 feet (0.8 meters) higher than the forecast wave height and around 4 feet (1.2 meters) higher than average sea level.
+The meteotsunami was about 2.5 feet higher than the forecast wave height and around 4 feet higher than the average sea level.

 WHEN DO METEOTSUNAMIS FORM?